nus-cs2103-AY2021S1/ip/docs/README.md

 `Nice!
 I've marked this task as done: [TASK IN QUESTION]`

-If the specified index is not within range, the response will be `duke.exception.InvalidIndexException: OOPS!!!
-The index you have chosen is out of bounds`
+If the specified index is not within range, the response will be `OOPS!
+Command was not executed!
+Please choose an index that is within range.`

-### `delete`
+#### `delete`

 Example of usage: